gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 But how many of each type of core do we need?

 To determine the number of Linear Traffic Generator Cores, let's use the biggest power of two that is smaller than the given number of cores.
-(This will make partitioning the given memory address range easier later on.)
 The rest will be Random Generator Cores.

-For example, if we set `num_cores` to be 12, we will have 8 Linear Traffic Generator Cores and 4 Random Traffic Generator Cores.
+As an example, if we set `num_cores` to be 12, we will have 8 Linear Traffic Generator Cores and 4 Random Traffic Generator Cores.

 Or, if we set `num_cores` to be 32, we will have 16 Linear Traffic Generator Cores and 16 Random Traffic Generator Cores.